-SCCA Transplant Program “exceeds expectations”
+SCCA Transplant Program “Exceeds Expectations”

-These results were published by the Center for International Blood and Marrow Transplant Research (CIBMTR), which analyzed the National Marrow Donor Program’s (NMDP) registry of 168 U.S. transplant centers over a three-year period for its 2013 Transplant Center-Specific Survival Report.
+These results were published by the Center for International Blood and Marrow Transplant Research (CIBMTR), which analyzed the National Marrow Donor Program’s (NMDP) registry of U.S. transplant centers over a three-year period for its 2015 Transplant Center-Specific Survival Report.

 Says Fred Appelbaum, MD, executive director of SCCA and executive vice president and deputy director of the Hutch, “I’m very happy to see that our transplant patients during this period again had a survival that was better than predicted, and thus we “outperformed” in the language of the CIBMTR.
 The study’s findings reflect the extraordinary and long-standing dedication by the staff of the Hutch and SCCA to improve the outcomes of our patients by continually refining transplantation to be a safer and more effective treatment.”